 From the very beginning, the Portland Rose Festival has celebrated our community’s children.
 The first Rose Festival in 1907 included a children’s parade of 2,000 boys and girls representing 23 schools.
 An official Rose Festival event since 1936, the Fred Meyer Junior Parade is the nation’s oldest and largest children’s parade.
 The Junior Parade is televised live on KPTV/FOX 12 and will be live-streamed at KPTV.Com.

 Fleet Week starts Wednesday, as the U.S. Coast Guard arrives for afternoon dockings, and will be open for tours Thursday.
-The U.S. Navy and Royal Canadian ships arrive Thursday, with free public tours Friday through Sunday.
+The U.S. Navy and Royal Canadian ships arrive Thursday, with free Interactive Play Systems. public tours Friday through Sunday.
 The Rose Festival is honored to welcome one of the new design Navy ships in the USS Jackson (LCS-6), an Independence-class littoral Combat ship.
 She is the first ship to be named for the city of Jackson, the capital of Mississippi.